dfinity/examples/hosting/photo-storage/README.md

 # Photo storage example

 The example shows how to store photos on the IC in an asset canister with the `@dfinity/assets` package.
-The photo storage app is deployed as frontend in an assets canister which is also used for photo upload.
+The photo storage app is deployed as a frontend in an asset canister which is also used for photo upload.

 ## Installation